PROJECTSAMIR/PROJECTS.A.M.I.R/README.md

 - **Problem-Solving:** Identified issues and researched solutions with limited resources.
 - **Hands-On Learning:** Gained first experience with PC hardware disassembly, cleaning, and compatibility checks.
 - **Resourcefulness:** Re-purposed salvaged components into a working system instead of discarding them.
 - **Foundational Knowledge:** Built practical skills that complement my ongoing *CompTIA Security+* studies — especially in understanding hardware security risks and system resilience.

 ---

-## 👉 This project is the foundation of my technical portfolio.
-It demonstrates curiosity, persistence, and the ability to learn quickly — qualities I plan to build on as I continue my journey into IT and cybersecurity.

----

 ## 🚀 Closing
+- This project is the foundation of my technical portfolio.
+- It demonstrates curiosity, persistence, the ability to learn a field I plan to build on as I continue my journey into IT and cybersecurity.

-From salvaged parts to a secure foundation — this isn’t just a home lab.
+- From salvaged parts to a secure foundation this isn’t just a home lab.
-It’s where my cybersecurity journey began, and where it continues with **Project S.A.M.I.R**.
+- It’s where my cybersecurity journey began, and where it continues with **Project S.A.M.I.R**.